Strengthening Genetic Screening Platform in APAC for Lung Cancer Precision Medicine: An Interview with Dr. Koichi Goto

 Overall, there are 2 main types of lung cancer: small cell lung cancer (SCLC, accounting for about 15% of cases) and non-small cell lung cancer (NSCLC, accounting for about 85% of cases).
 In particular, a rapidly increasing number of oncogenic drivers such as EGFR, ALK, KRAS, RET, HER2, BRAF and ROS1 have been identified in NSCLC in recent years.
 Mutations of these genes are not only associated with the initiation and maintenance of the cancer, but also determining factors on treatment options available and patients’ therapeutic outcomes.

-However, except for EGFR and KRAS mutations, which are more frequently found in NSCLC, each of other oncogenic driver mutations only account for a small portion of the total cases (less than 5%).
+However, except for EGFR and KRAS mutations, which are more frequently found in NSCLC, each of the other oncogenic driver mutations only accounts for a small portion of the total cases (less than 5%).
 Nevertheless, as Dr. Goto mentioned, the number of patients with one or more of these rare mutations constitutes roughly 15-20% of total NSCLC cases.
 With this in mind, he stressed that it is important to identify patients with rare driver alterations to enable more precise treatments and to support the development of novel targeted therapies.

 Origin of the LC-SCRUM Project and its Major Achievements

-As Dr. Goto recalled in the interview, a RET rearrangement , which is present in 1–2% of lung adenocarcinomas (a subtype of NSCLC), was identified and published in the journal Nature Medicine in 2012.
-The mutation was so rare that it was extremely difficult to find enough patients to conduct clinical trials and gather scientifically meaningful results for the development of drugs targeting such genomic alterations .
+As Dr. Goto recalled in the interview, a RET rearrangement, which is present in 1–2% of lung adenocarcinomas (a subtype of NSCLC), was identified and published in the journal Nature Medicine in 2012.
+The mutation was so rare that it was extremely difficult to find enough patients to conduct clinical trials and gather scientifically meaningful results for the development of drugs targeting such genomic alterations.

 In 2013, Dr. Goto initiated a large-scale lung cancer genomic screening platform (LC-SCRUM) in Japan, collaborating with multiple hospitals and research institutions around Japan to identify NSCLC patients with rare oncogenes, with the aim of collecting enough patients to conduct clinical trials for potential drugs.

 One example mentioned by Dr. Goto was Vandetanib, a multikinase inhibitor that is used for treating thyroid cancer.
-Although the drug originally could not win approval to treat lung cancer in general, it might have the potential to treat NSCLC patients with the rare RET rearrangements since RET-tyrosine kinase inhibition is one of its treatment targets.
+Although the drug originally could not win approval to treat lung cancer in general, it might have the potential to treat NSCLC patients with rare RET rearrangements since RET-tyrosine kinase inhibition is one of its treatment targets.

 In January 2017, a Phase 2 LURET study was published in The Lancet Respiratory Medicine.
 This open-label trial aimed to assess the efficacy and safety of Vandetanib in treating patients with advanced RET-rearranged NSCLC.
 With the aid of LC-SCRUM-Asia, RET-positive patients were screened from about 200 participating institutions for clinical trial enrollment.
 Results of this trial showed that Vandetanib demonstrated clinical anti-tumor activity and a manageable safety profile in patients with advanced RET-rearranged NSCLC.
 In other words, RET rearrangement would be a new molecular subgroup of NSCLC suitable for targeted therapy.